Kaula (Hinduism): Applications of the term

-Tantric Shaiva-Shaktism
+Subschools

+Kaula developed into four main systems, known as the Four Transmissions, namely eastern (Pūrvāmnāya; Trika-tradition; goddess Kuleshvari), northern (Uttarāmnāya; Mata and Krama tradition; goddess Kali), western (Paścimāmnāya; goddess Kubjika), and southern (Daksinamnaya; goddess Tripurasundari).
+(Note: Sanderson (2012–2013): "...liturgical systems differentiated most obviously by the identity of the central deity.
+Thus in an early classification, seen in the Ciñciṇīmata, we are given accounts of four systems of Kaula teaching, called the Āmnāyas (‘Traditions’), assigned to the four directions, east (Pūrvāmnāya), north (Uttarāmnāya), west (Paścimāmnāya), and south (Dakṣiṇāmnāya), each with a distinctive pantheon of worship.")

+The Trika texts are closely related to the Kuleśvarī texts and can be considered as a 'domesticised' part of the Kulamaarga.
+These subcategories emerged as cults with a wide range of practices—some with mild practices involving worship of Siva or Sadashiva as a householder deity while others involved worshiping ferocious goddesses with blood, alcohol and erotic offerings.

+Philosophy

 Kaula practices are based on tantra, closely related to the siddha tradition and Shaktism (if those siddhas relate themselves to divya or manava streams, one can easily find their texts; if the siddhas belong to the siddha stream proper which relates to daityas and danavas, a curious mind is yet to find something textual about that).
 Kaula sects are noted for their extreme exponents who recommend the flouting of taboos and social mores as a means of liberation.
 Such practices were often later toned down to appeal to ordinary householders, as in Kashmiri Shaivism.

-According to M. P. Pandit, in Kashmir Shaivism "There are four ways of effecting this liberation: Kaula Marga, where the individual pursues yogic practices; Shakti Marga, mainly through the awakening and rise of the Kundalini Power; Shunya Marga, arriving at the non-duality of Shiva through an act of Grace; Ananda Marga, instant self-recognition resulting in perpetual bliss."

-Fundamental concepts

 The concepts of purity, sacrifice, freedom, the spiritual master (guru) and the heart are core concepts of the Kaula tradition.